PGarvin/library-books/README.md

 The Boston Public Library system keeps a list of its most-lost titles.
 Here are the titles that have disappeared the most from 2013 to 2018.

 ## How to get the data ready
 The data can come from a spreadsheet of any kind, whether it’s Excel or Google (or any other kind, though those are the only I know of).
-The three columns should be named Question, Name and Value.
-Note: As of now, it only charts POSITIVE numbers.
 Notice there are no dollar signs or percentages.
 Just raw numbers.
 There should be no commas in the numbers.

 Data is converted to JSON using Mr. Data Converter: https://shancarter.github.io/mr-data-converter/